 “DEGROWTH” is made of two parts : the #NFT + the hand-made painting.

-But what sets his art apart from the masses, is the layers and the shadows seen in his work aren’t digitally produced but are painted by hand.
+But what sets their art apart from the masses, is the layers and the shadows seen in their work aren’t digitally produced but are painted by hand.
 The waves in the paint that resembles whipped cream on top of a cake or a frothing ocean are actually raised hand painted surfaces in the cement based concoctions.